 How data-driven chatbots are going to ensure success

 The hype regarding chatbots can no longer be ignored.
-They have been on the rise for years, however, 2018 is thus far the flourishing chatbot era.
+They have been on the rise for years, however, 2019 is thus far the flourishing chatbot era.
 It will come as no surprise that we can use the technology well for sales, marketing and service and therefore technology contributes to the achievement of our business objectives.
-Yet too often we see organizations starting chatbots to join the hype, without keeping the clear KPIs in mind.
+Yet too often we see organisations starting chatbots to join the hype, without keeping the clear KPIs in mind.

 To bot or not to bot; data has the answer!

-‘Not because it’s necessary, but because it’s possible’ is the starting point for many organizations to start with chatbot technology.
+‘Not because it’s necessary, but because it’s possible’ is the starting point for many organisations to start with chatbot technology.
 After all, it is interesting to keep pace, innovate, to see what technology can do and where opportunities lie.
 Still, it would help if our thoughts would flow from the goal point of view, rather than from the means point of view.